flutter/flutter/specs/ui.md

    continues panning (without the scroll position jumping when the first finger is lifted)
  - right-clicking doesn't trigger buttons by default
- - fingers after the first don't trigger buttons by default
+ - fingers after the first within a surface don't trigger buttons by default
+ - if there are two independent surfaces, they capture fingers unrelated to each other

 Frameworks are responsible for converting pointer events described below into widget-specific events such as the following: